Matroyshka62/Hacktoria/Medium/The Sleeper Cell.md

 ```
 We are also given the information that the flag to unlock the contract card is in the format ((this-is-the-flag))

+### Solving

-This looks like stonewall Base64 encoding and time to call up your favourite decoder.
+This looks like stonewall Base64 encoding given the range of upper and lower case characters and numbers and so time to call up your favourite decoder.
 In this case I used one of my favourites, and a Swiss Army tool of multiple encoding, encryption and forensic utilities, [Cyber Chef](https://gchq.github.io/CyberChef/)

 Sure enough the 'Magic' module confirms Base64 and decodes the email...
 ```